 Staten: "In its simplest form, evaluation should address the question of whether the training program achieved its objectives," Jon M. Werner, Randy L. Desimone, and David M. Harris wrote in their book, Human Resource Development.
 The authors also assert that Jack Phillips emphasizes several instances for using evaluation: determining if the objectives are met, identifying the strengths and weaknesses of the program, determining costs - benefit ratios - and determining the participants for future programs.
 Although several different evaluation models exist, there are many similarities between all of them as well as differences.
 However, Kirkpatrick's four levels of evaluation are credited as the most influential evaluation tool in the training and development field.
 Other authors who also have developed training and development evaluation models are Phillips, Robert Brinkerhoff, Roger Kaufman, and Elwood F. Holton III.

 Q. How would an organization effectively implement a ROI solution?

 Staten: According to the 2006 ASTD State of the Industry report, "ROI calculations were performed routinely by some organizations and, for others, ROI was used when a learning initiative represented significant investment or was tied to long-term organizational strategy."
 In the case study conducted at a southwestern two-year college, the research focused on evaluating training for faculty to deliver effective e-learning.
-Phillip's ROI model was use to evaluate the costs and effectiveness of implementing new training for faculty.
-The structure of the Data Collection Plan is illustrated in Table 1.
+Phillip's ROI model was used to evaluate the costs and effectiveness of implementing new training for faculty.

-The evaluation process was developed utilizing Phillips' ROI model (see Table 2).
+The evaluation process was developed utilizing Phillips' ROI model.
 Jack J. Phillips and Patricia Pulliam Phillips (2003) outlined the following steps to determine the feasibility of the initiative and the potential ROI: